FuzzyGamesOn/Pokemon-TCG-Ages-Manual/README.md

 - Every time you take your turn, click the "+Turn" button to start your turn and have it draw a card for you.

 ## Can I Add More Cards to the Game?
 Yes!
 This apworld includes a `test` pack that demonstrates how to add another "expansion pack" of cards.
-To add another pack like the `test` one, just create a directory in data and name it whatever the pack name should be (no spaces, no funny characters).
+To add another pack like the `test` one, just create a directory in data and name it whatever the pack name should be (no spaces, no funny characters), and make sure you add an entry to the `pack_list.csv` file in data for your new pack.

 By default, all packs are excluded except for the default one.
 There's a YAML option to include packs.